Cold Brew Tea: Sweet & Simple

 A New Way to Make Iced Tea

-Iced tea is easy make, yet cold brewing tea is even easier!
+Iced tea is easy to make, yet cold-brewing tea is even easier!
 Simply combine tea leaves and cold water, and allow the tea to steep in the fridge overnight.
 Cold water extracts different flavor combinations than hot water and results in a tea that is super-smooth and sweet.

 Passion Fruit Cold-Brewed Tea Recipe

 - Passion Fruit Black Tea (2 teaspoons per 8 oz. water)